 Manually force a view request from the database.
 You can do this either before users are allowed to use the view, or you can access the view manually after documents are added or updated.

-Use the /db/_changes
+Use the /db/_changes method to monitor

 for changes to the database and then access the view to